satapats782/portfolio_project/README.md

 # Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
-This portfolio showcases professional experience, education, projects, and skills in an elegant and interactive design.
+This portfolio showcases my professional experience, education, projects, and skills in an elegant and interactive design.

 ## Features